Federal TEACH Grant

 Highly Qualified Teacher

-To have teaching service count toward the TEACH Grant service obligation, recipients must meet the definition of a Highly Qualified Teacher.
-The U.S. Department of Education discusses the specific definitions of a Highly Qualified Teacher.
+To have teaching service count toward the TEACH Grant service obligation, recipients must meet the definition of a highly qualified teacher.
+For an explanation of the requirements, refer to the TEACH Grant Initial and Subsequent Counseling Guide.

 - Bilingual Education and English Language Acquisition